MycroftAI/mycroft-devices/README.md

 This repo contains [debos](https://github.com/go-debos/debos) recipes for building Mycroft installation images.

+**⚠️ This repository is not actively maintained.**

+The recipes here are likely not in a working state.
+The official Mark II image is now built using [Pantacor](pantacor.com) containers.
+If anyone would like to create a working image to generate new distributions for the Mark II, we are very open to receiving contributions.

 ## Available recipes

 - mycroft-mark-2-rpi4-ubuntu.yml: Mycroft Mark-2 image based on Ubuntu 20.04.
 This aims to be stable and allow reproducable builds.